wp-plugins/jquery-t-countdown-widget/readme.txt

 = How does one use the shortcode, exactly? =
 A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete list of shortcode options</a> has been provided to answer this exact question.

-= Where can I fork this plugn and contribute changes? =
+= Where can I fork this plugin and contribute changes? =
 <a href='http://github.com/baden03/t-minus-countdown'>github</a>

 = Where can I translate this plugin into my favorite langauge? =